natstall/shakespeare_analysis/README.md

 Natasha Stallsmith

-**Purpose:** To analyse occurances of theme words in the plays King Lear, As You Like It, and Antony & Cleopatra.
+**Purpose:** To analyze occurances of theme words in the plays King Lear, As You Like It, and Antony & Cleopatra.
 Several of the methods print out tables which are meant to be copy and pasted into an Excel sheet and then graphed in a network using Google's Fusion Tables.

 ### Fusion tables: ###
 - [King Lear Character Network](https://www.google.com/fusiontables/DataSource?docid=1G38cSLcV41NIwwZ4CtHK9_9Bz0oSHtpdxE9AEIlw)